mastodon/documentation/content/en/admin/scaling.md

 #### Number of threads {#sidekiq-threads}

-While the amount of threads in the web process affects the responsiveness of the Mastodon instance to the end-user, the amount of threads allocated to background processing affects how quickly posts can be delivered from the author to anyone else, how soon e-mails are sent out, etc.
+While the number of threads in the web process affects the responsiveness of the Mastodon instance to the end-user, the number of threads allocated to background processing affects how quickly posts can be delivered from the author to anyone else, how soon e-mails are sent out, etc.

 The number of threads is not regulated by an environment variable, but rather through a command line argument when invoking Sidekiq, as shown in the following example: